 Jones called reporters back into the courtroom and told them to return the copies of the search warrants that they had received.
 He then told them to remind their news organizations that the search warrant was sealed and they should not publish it.

-The Orange County Register and the AP challenged judge Jones’ order, arguing that it amounted to an unconstitutional prior restraint on the press.
-On October 21, Jones unsealed the search warrant, finding that it could not be re-sealed once it had already been made available to the public.
+The Orange County Register and the AP challenged Jones’ order, arguing that it amounted to an unconstitutional prior restraint on the press.
+On Oct.
+21, Jones unsealed the search warrant, finding that it could not be re-sealed once it had already been made available to the public.